andreasjansson/simple-aws-gpu-setup/README.md

 I added a `check_theano` notebook to the image.
 Open the IPython notebook web interface in a browser again and click the `check_theano` notebook.
 Once inside it, click the first cell and hit Run (or `ctrl-return`).
 It should say "Used the gpu".

 **Don't forget to back up your work regularly to S3 or some other persistent storage, since spot instances can be terminated at any point in time**

+When you're done with your instance you can terminate it by typing

+    fab -R gpu terminate